 How far do you have to go?
 How much work did your team finish today?
 In ClickUp, you’ll get burndown and burnup charts to help you measure scope, any changes in scope and how much work you’ve accomplished before your deadlines.

 Implementing Agile software development approaches will dramatically improve your productivity and profitability.
-ClickUp is an Agile tool that gives you all the ammunition you need to successfully kickstart Agile in your company.
+It’s one of the top project management methodologies, especially when compared to waterfall project management.
+ClickUp is an Agile tool that gives you all the ammunition you need to successfully kickstart the agile framework in your company.
 So why not check out ClickUp?